Cars of all makes and models can – and do – fall victim to rust. It can strike in almost any location of the vehicle, be that internal or external.

 The thick consistency is resistant to dripping, so it should stay where you apply it.
 You can apply the gel with a Q-tip for precision or brush it on for larger areas.

+You don’t need thick coats for this product to be effective, and the 8-ounce bottle should last you for a while.
 That being said, if your metal is in bad shape, repeat applications may be required.
 With less serious corrosion, you should see results quickly.

 This gel can eat through oxidation rapidly to reveal the bare metal underneath.
 When used properly, surface rust will look as if it was never there to begin with.